SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/DelimitedChunker.md

 * **Delimiter Not Found:** If the delimiter does not appear in the content, there is exactly one chunk.
 For any `count >= 1`, the full content is returned unchanged.
-* **Count Equals or Exceeds Chunks:** If `count` is greater than or equal to the total number of chunks, the full original content is returned unchanged — no error is raised.
+* **Count Equals or Exceeds Chunks:** If `count` is greater than or equal to the total number of chunks, the full original content is returned unchanged; no error is raised.
 * **Missing Required Fields:** If `content`, `delimiter`, `mode`, or `count` is missing from the configuration, the node returns a descriptive error message string (e.g., `"No delimiter specified"`).
 * **Invalid Mode:** If `mode` is anything other than `"head"` or `"tail"`, the node returns an error message naming